Custom loss functions

 The exact results of those benchmarks are of course highly depended an your system (processor, RAM, etc.), but you should see that the median computation time with analytical gradients drops to about 5% of the computation without analytical gradients.

-however, this will only matter if you use an optimization algorithm that makes use of the hessians.
+Additionally, you may provide analytic hessians by writing a respective method for evaluate!.
+However, this will only matter if you use an optimization algorithm that makes use of the hessians.
 Our default algorithmn LBFGS from the package Optim.jl does not use hessians (for example, the Newton algorithmn from the same package does).

 Convenient